vishandi/tp/docs/UserGuide.md

 **A**: The purpose of the sample data is to allow new users to try out and be familiar with `UniGenda`.
 You may start `UniGenda` fresh by using the `clear` command to clear existing sample data.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous `UniGenda` home folder.
+**A**: Install the app in the other computer and overwrite the empty data folder it creates with the file that contains the data of your previous `UniGenda` home folder.

 **Q**: Where do I locate my export files?<br>
 **A**: <br>